-Description Default For encrypted email, the domain of the composed mail's recipient must be a protected one, otherwise an error message will appear and the mail will not be delivered.
-Allow the secured mail recipient to reply to the email with encryption. disable Allow the secured mail recipient to forward the email with encryption disable Enter the secure token timeout value in minutes.
+Variable Description Default For encrypted email, the domain of the composed mail's recipient must be a protected one, otherwise an error message will appear and the mail will not be delivered. secure-reply {enable disable} Allow the secured mail recipient to reply to the email with encryption. disable secure-forward {enable disable} Allow the secured mail recipient to forward the email with encryption disable secure-token-ttl <minutes></minutes> Enter the secure token timeout value in minutes.
 Set the value between 1-1440.
-30 Enter the name for the IBE service.
-This is the name the secured mail recipients will see once they access the FortiMail unit to view the mail.
-Enter the account or service plan ID provided by your SMS provider.
-The authentication token, or API key, provided by your SMS provider.
-Enter the phone number from which to send SMS messages.
-SMS provider for two-factor authentication. twilio Enable the IBE service you have configured. disable Enter the maximum number of attempts a user is allowed for a two-factor authenticated session.
-3 Note: This option is only available when auth-mode is set to either token or two-factor.
-Enter the verification method for two-factor authentication: email or SMS. email Note: This option is only available when unread-notification is set to enable.
+30 service-name <name_str></name_str> Enter the name for the IBE service.
+This is the name the secured mail recipients will see once they access the FortiMail unit to view the mail. sms-account-id <id></id> Enter the account or service plan ID provided by your SMS provider. sms-auth-key <key></key> The authentication token, or API key, provided by your SMS provider. sms-from-number <number></number> Enter the phone number from which to send SMS messages. sms-provider SMS provider for two-factor authentication. twilio status {enable disable} Enable the IBE service you have configured. disable two-factor-auth-max- attempt <attempts_int></attempts_int> Enter the maximum number of attempts a user is allowed for a two-factor authenticated session.
+3 two-factor-auth-method {email sms} Note : This option is only available when auth-mode is set to either token or two-factor. email Enter the verification method for two-factor authentication: email or SMS. unread-days Note: This option is only available when unread-notification is set to enable.
 Enter the unread notification days.
-14 Note: This option is only available when unread-notification is set to enable.
-Enable to send the unread notification to the recipient. disable Note: This option is only available when unread-notification is set to enable.
-Enable to send the unread notification to the sender. disable For encrypted email, the domain of the composed mail's recipient must be a protected one, otherwise an error message will appear and the mail will not be delivered.
-Allow the secured mail recipient to reply to the email with encryption.
-Allow the secure token timeout value in minutes.
-Set the value between 1-1440.
-Enter the secure token timeout value in minutes.
-Set the value between 1-1440.
-Enter the name for the IBE service.
-This is the name the secured mail recipients will see once they access the FortiMail unit to view the mail.
-Enter the account or service plan ID provided by your SMS provider.
-The authentication token, or API key, provided by your SMS provider.
-Enter the phone number from which to send SMS messages.
-SMS provider for two-factor authentication.
-Enable the IBE service you have configured.
-Enter the maximum number of attempts a user is allowed for a two-factor authenticated session.
-Note: This option is only available when auth-mode is set to either token or two-factor.
-Enter the verification method for two-factor authentication: email or SMS.
-Note: This option is only available when unread-notification is set to enable.
-Enter the unread notification days.
-Note: This option is only available when unread-notification is set to enable.
-Enable to send the unread notification to the recipient.
-Note: This option is only available when unread-notification is set to enable.
+14 unread-notif-rcpt Note: This option is only available when unread-notification is set to enable.
+Enable to send the unread notification to the recipient. disable unread-notif-sender Note: This option is only available when unread-notification is set to enable.
+Enable to send the unread notification to the sender. disable